-Every employee of Markham is expected to read and familiarize themselves with the Markham Emergency Plan along with their own departmental emergency and business continuity plan.
-It is imperative for staff to be aware that in the event of an emergency in Markham, it is not "business as usual" and employees may be required to assist in providing support and carry out all lawful direction of the EOC to the best of their ability.
+Every employee of Markham is expected to read and familiarize themselves with the Markham Emergency Response Plan along with their own departmental emergency and business continuity plan.
+It is imperative for staff to be aware that in the event of an emergency or business crisis in Markham, it is not "business as usual" and employees may be required to assist in providing support and carry out all lawful direction of the EOC to the best of their ability.

-During an emergency every employee is expected to direct all media inquiries concerning any aspect of the emergency to Markham's EOC Information Officer (Director of Communication and Community Relations or designate) to ensure that all information released to the media and public is consistent, accurate and approved.
+During an emergency or business crisis every employee is expected to direct all media inquiries concerning any aspect of the emergency to Markham's EOC Information Officer (Director of Communication and Community Relations or designate) to ensure that all information released to the media and public is consistent, accurate and approved.
 Employees are not to issue unauthorized comments or media releases.